CIDS-484-Spring-2023/DnD-Class-Quiz/README.md

 # Milestone 3 Progress

 I have finished the textbook material, and I am now prepared to continue working on the independent code I started at the beginning.
-Chapters 7-10 are included in this update.
+Chapters 7-10 are included in this update. *NOTE* chapter 10 material is located after chapter 1 in the list, not after chapter 9, because GitHub says so

 -Video Link